p-argento/uni/ALGO/Sorting.md

 > On friday, lab about insertion and selection sort.
 > Next week we analyze algos

-### Sorting LAB
+## MergeSort in LAB

 `assert test_sortedness( SelectionSort(my_list) ), "Must be increasing!"`
-check an assertion that must be true.
 It is useful because it tells you what's wrong.
-It check the condition, if false the program terminates and print the error.
+It checks the condition, if false the program terminates and print the error.
 Use reasonable assertions is a best practice.

 > Always write more tests, at least 3,4